 Informing and Empowering Students

-Save A Life is a program designed to inform and empower high school students and adults to be community allies and first responders to support teens and families in crisis.
+Save A Life is a program designed by the Alliance for Safe Kids (ASK) to inform and empower high school students and adults to become community allies and first responders to support teens and families in crisis.
+Save A Life is one of ASK’s leading programs which has directly touched the lives of over 2,500 community members.

 Since 2005, there have been over 45 deaths in the Yorktown - Cortlandt Manor communities alone, deaths that have been attributed to drugs and alcohol abuse, depression, as well as physical abuse, bullying and violence.
 It's time to break the cycle of death, sorrow and regret.